I am a pumpkin addict… and nothing can satisfy the craving like Pumpkin Spice Cake with Maple Frosting.

 So that means, right now, while we have the chance, we MUST stuff ourselves with as many pumpkin dishes as possible.
 No really.
 That’s an official component of fall.

 This Pumpkin Spice Cake with Maple Frosting is my absolute favorite pumpkin recipe for feeding the pumpkin fetish.
 Granted, I do love these Creamy Chocolate Pumpkin Bars and a good Pumpkin Milk Shake.
 Yet this cake, folks, is off the charts.

-The cake itself is incomparably moist with a good amount of spice.
+The Pumpkin Spice Cake with Maple Frosting is incomparably moist with a good amount of spice.
 I offer three options for spicing it up.
 The play-it-safe option: Pumpkin Pie Spice, a standard blend of your favorite fall spices.
-For the adventurous cook, I suggest adding either Garam Masala or Chinese 5 Spice Powder.
+However for the adventurous cook, I suggest adding either Garam Masala or Chinese 5 Spice Powder.
 Both include the comfort of cinnamon, but also provide an extra kick of various exotic spices (potentially) including: nutmeg, fennel, cardamom, coriander, cumin, star anise, ginger and clove.
 Some of these are thought to be “savory” spices, but you’d be amazed at what they can do for a cake.

-The Maple Frosting is the perfect complement to the Pumpkin Spice Cake, with an earthy sweetness and creamy texture.
+The Maple Frosting in this Pumpkin Spice Cake with Maple Frosting.
+It’s the perfect complement to the Pumpkin Spice Cake, with an earthy sweetness and creamy texture.
 It takes this pumpkin masterpiece to the next level.

 Pumpkin Spice Cake with Maple Frosting

 Prep Time: 25 minutes

 - 1 1/2 tablespoons Garam Masala (sub.
 Pumpkin Pie Spice or Chinese 5 Spice)